jnyfah/jnyfah.github.io/_posts/phanes4.md

-## Further reading
+### Further reading

-I promised links and here they are.
-These are the resources that actually helped me understand this rather than just cargo-cult the memory orders:
+These are the resources I found most useful while learning lock-free programming and the C++ memory model:

 - **Scott Meyers** - [Cpu Caches and Why You Care](https://youtu.be/WDIkqP4JbkE?si=TDwcUloUJQt_nKZS)